shamilnn/CA-Core/src/pagecontent/profile-documentreference-intro.md

 The following are example usage scenarios for the DocumentReference profile.

-* Publish a new document.
+* Publishing a new document.
 This can be done using the [IHE MHD Provide Document Bundle [ITI-65]](https://wiki.ihe.net/index.php/Mobile_access_to_Health_Documents_(MHD)) transaction that carries both the document and its metadata.
-* Query the document repository for specific document(s) matching various metadata parameters.
+* Querying the document repository for specific document(s) matching various metadata parameters.
 This is similar to IHE MHD Find Document References [ITI-67] transaction.